nrfconnect/sdk-nrf/doc/nrf/libraries/bluetooth_services/services/bms.rst

    :local:
    :depth: 2

-This module implements the Bond Management Service with the corresponding set of characteristics defined in the `Bond Management Service Specification`_.
+This library implements the Bond Management Service with the corresponding set of characteristics defined in the `Bond Management Service Specification`_.

 You can configure the service to support your desired feature set of bond management operations.
 All the BMS features in the "LE transport only" mode are supported: